 When is the right time to validate the system or device?
 To what extent is the validation necessary?

-The extent of validation is commensurate to the risk posed by the system in terms of patient safety, the accuracy and security of the data involved and the nature of the change.
+The extent of validation is commensurate to the risk posed by the system in terms of patient safety, the accuracy and security of the data involved, and/or the nature of the change.
 At AXSource, we evaluate the purpose and risks associated with each system prior to designing a validation strategy with our clients.
-Although not recommended by agencies, AXSource has also performed numerous retrospective validations of existing computerized systems.
+Although not recommended by agencies, AXSource has also performed numerous retrospective validation of numerous existing computerized systems.

 Sample checklist of areas requiring software validation include:

-Documentation deliverables during the IQ, OQ and PQ phases of the validation include but not limited to the following:
+Documentation deliverables during the IQ, OQ and PQ phases of the computer system validation / software validation, include but are not limited to the following:

-Contact us today for all your validation needs in pharmaceuticals and medical devices.
+Contact us today for all your validation needs.